Estimating Orbital Parameters of Direct Imaging Exoplanet Using Neural Network

-Generative models are designed to learn invertible transformations that map high-dimensional data distributions to simpler reference distributions.
+\emph{Continuous normalizing flows.}---Generative models are designed to learn invertible transformations that map high-dimensional data distributions to simpler reference distributions.
 Notably, Normalizing Flows achieve exact density estimation by applying the chain rule to compositions of invertible functions.
 However, their discrete layer-wise architecture limits their capacity to model highly complex data distributions.
 To overcome this limitation, CNFs were introduced.
 CNFs construct a time-dependent probability density path \( p_t(\theta) \) governed by a neural network-parameterized vector field \( v_t(x; \theta) \).
 The evolution of samples in CNFs is described by an ordinary differential equation (ODE):

 Traditional methods optimize the model via maximum likelihood estimation by minimizing the negative log-likelihood.
 However, backpropagation through an ODE solver incurs a computational cost of \( \mathcal{O}(d^3) \), where \( d \) denotes dimensionality, hindering scalability to high-dimensional data.

-Flow Matching (FM) offers a solution by introducing a more efficient optimization objective.
+FM offers a solution by introducing a more efficient optimization objective.
 In contrast to conventional CNFs, FM decouples the probability density path from the underlying dynamics, substantially reducing computational overhead.
 It explicitly constructs a target probability path \( p_t(\theta) \) and its associated velocity field \( u_t(\theta) \), and trains a parametric velocity field \( v_{t,x}(\theta)\) to approximate \( u_t(\theta) \).
 Dax et al. applied FM to simulation-based inference, proposing a highly efficient training objective that alleviates the computational demands of traditional methods.
+The method begins by defining a Gaussian probability path conditioned on a target parameter \( \theta_1 \):